-We currently offer two on-going opportunities for such study in the forms of a weekly Thursday evening Bible study and a monthly Wednesday "Morning Circle."
-Additionally, we are engaged in a monthly Tuesday evening study focused on religious diversity and a Sunday morning study focusing on our call to care for God's creation.
+Prior to the pandemic, we offered two on-going opportunities for such study in the forms of a weekly Thursday evening book study and a monthly Wednesday "Morning Circle."
+Additionally, we were engaged in a monthly Tuesday evening study focused on religious diversity and a Sunday morning study focusing on our call to care for God's creation.
+Some of these opportunities are continuing to be offered virtually.
 Find out more below!

 This group meets in the Parish House on the fourth Wednesday of each month at 9:30am (no meetings in July or December).
 During each gathering, we enjoy opening fellowship with refreshments, share in a time of devotions, and engage in a book study.